For everybody who wants to come as close as possible to hunting but without killing, 3D archery targets are the way to go.

-They don’t know the exact distance to the targets then, which makes it more challanging and exciting to shoot at the targets.
+They don’t know the exact distance to the targets then, which makes it more challenging and exciting to shoot at the targets.

-Most common are deers, boars and bears, though.
+The most common are deer, boars, and bears, though.

 You might have to search a bit longer if you want to have more exotic animals.

 If you want to buy a 3D target, there are a few things you should be aware of:

 You want to spend a bit more money on a good target of high quality.

 Otherwise, your arrows will tear it apart quickly and you would have to buy a new one in no time.

 It is also recommended to use target tips instead of broadhead arrows, to make the target last longer.